raheemazeezabiodun/git-cheatsheet/README.md

 Logs
     - `git log --since=yesterday`  # show logs for yesterday
     - `git log --since="3 weeks ago"`   # show logs for three weeks ago
+    - `git log --name-status --follow --oneline filename` # this helps you check history of a file, from when the name was changed, how it was moved around etc

 Referencing